-I graduated as an acupuncturist in 2007.
-I trained for four years at the College of Integrated Chinese Medicine, one of Europe’s leading universities for the study of acupuncture.
-The training developed my extensive understanding of both conventional medical science and Chinese medical theory.
+I graduated as an acupuncturist in 2007 training for four years at the College of Integrated Chinese Medicine, one of Europe’s leading universities for the study of acupuncture.
+The practice developed my extensive understanding of both conventional medical science and Chinese medical theory.

 Certified through the British Acupuncture Council (www.acupuncture.org.uk), I am bound by Codes of Ethics and Safe Practice and strictly follow the safety procedures approved by The Department of Health.

 It’s hugely important to me that I grow as a practitioner.
 So, I regularly undertake continued professional development to gain increased knowledge and to keep up to date in the medical field.